Boule de Genève

 A Boule de Genève (Geneva ball) is a type of pendant watch in the shape of a small ball or sphere originating from Geneva, (Switzerland).
-The dial is usually at the bottom of the sphere facing the floor, at the opposite side of the jump ring on the upper part of the sphere.
-Although there are examples with a front view face.
-Usually they were arabic numeral dials, sometimes Roman, and from the 1950s different types of hour markers were also used.
+The dial is usually at the bottom of the sphere facing the floor, at the opposite side of the jump ring on the upper part of the sphere, although there are examples with a front view face.
+Usually, they were arabic numeral dials, sometimes Roman, and from the 1950s different types of hour markers were also used.
 This objet de vertu frequently came with a matching brooch, chain or chatelaine.

-The term Boule de Genève is generic, it doesn't mean that a given watch was necessarily made in the city or Canton of Geneva.
-Likewise, it shouldn't be confused with another Swiss pendant watch also in spherical form, front view dial and magnifying dome-shaped glass at the front and back of the timepiece.
-The so-called bubble watch.
+The term Boule de Genève is generic and does not mean that a given watch was necessarily made in the city or Canton of Geneva.
+Likewise, it should not be confused with another Swiss pendant watch also in spherical form, with a front view dial and magnifying dome-shaped glass at the front and back of the timepiece, the so-called bubble watch.

 Geneva balls were crafted in different sizes, styles, materials and decorative techniques, such as gold, silver, other metals, guilloché enamel, enamel, cloisonné, adorned with diamonds, pearls, etc. They were intended as an accessory mainly for women.

-Many of the early "balls" were unsigned, others retailed by jewellery companies such as Cartier, Tiffany's, or Van Cleef & Arpels, and others marketed by watch brands.
+Many of the early "balls" were unsigned, though others retailed by jewellery companies such as Cartier, Tiffany's, or Van Cleef & Arpels, and others marketed by watch brands.